drduh/gone/README.md

 ## Run

-To run the application on Linux:
+To run gone on Linux:

 ```
 make run